dragonflyoss/Dragonfly/docs/ecosystem/Harbor-with-Dragonfly.md

 Through the above steps, we can start to validate if Dragonfly works as expected.

-And you should login the haobor on either `dfclient0` or `dfclient1`, for example:
+And you should login the harbor on either `dfclient0` or `dfclient1`, for example:

 ```bash
 $ docker login core.harbor.domain:32443